 Between appointments, don’t forget to report to your dentist any discomfort you feel, such as diminishing taste.
 Your dentist will also check for bumps or lumps and loose teeth that may lead to oral cancer.

-Care for your teeth now
+Care for Healthy Teeth now

 Are you going to wait until you see damage to your teeth in your later years before you start taking care of your teeth?
 It may be too late by then.
 If you’ve been procrastinating on brushing or flossing, now is the right time to get back on track.